satish141017/PlanIt/README.md

 - `GET /manager/project/:projectId`: Fetch a specific project by ID.
 - `GET /manager/project/:projectId/tasks`: Fetch tasks associated with a specific project.
 - `POST /manager/project/:projectId/task/create`: Create a new task for a specific project.
+- `PUT /manager/project/:projectId/task/:id/update`: Update a specific task within a project managed by the logged-in manager.
+- `Delete /manager/project/:projectId/task/:id`: Delete a specific task within a project managed by the logged-in manager.
 ## Middleware

 - [authTokenMiddleware](http://_vscodecontentref_/10): Middleware to authenticate JWT tokens.